 How to use the Urbanears Luma in-ear truly wireless headphones

-I don’t usually like to tell people exactly how they should use a product, but… Oh, boy, the Urbanears Luma headphones are something else.
+I don’t usually like to tell people exactly how they should use a product, but I suggest you head my advice to avoid an issue I had with spontaneous calling.

 If you’ve been lured in by the Luma’s beautiful, matte black finish, don’t panic.
 More importantly, don’t follow the included instructions immediately.
 What you’re going to want to do first is turn off your phone’s Voice Control function if you do not use it on a regular basis.
 Restrict all voice command access that you can.
 On an iPhone, you can do this by going to Settings > Touch ID & Passcode > Voice Dial.
 On an Android, you can turn off the equivalent function by going to Settings > Accessibility > Voice Access.
 Then, and only then, should you sync these earbuds with your smartphone.

 I’m currently testing two pairs of Urbanears headphones.
 They both struggle with the same issue: spontaneous calling.
-I can’t go an hour without my Urbanears headphones deciding to make a voice call on my behalf, and dear reader, it is nothing short of an absolute nightmare.
+I can’t go an hour without my Urbanears headphones deciding to make a voice call on my behalf.
 These headphones are designed, like many, to give the user touch control over their phone.
 One-touch pauses or plays your music; three skips forward or back a track.
 But (and this is a big “but”) a two-second press turns on your phone’s Voice Command functions.

 What controls voice command?